mylk/termrea/README.md

 Also, currently the feed fetching mechanism of liferea is used, which means that liferea has to run
 along with termrea.
 I prefer to run it on a [framebuffer](https://github.com/mylk/tools/blob/master/liferea-xvfb.sh), instead of the actual X session.

-Last but not least, currently to manage the RSS feeds (create only) you have to use liferea.

 What termrea does by its own:

 - present the news items and navigate through them,
 - present the feed sources and navigate through them,
 - toggle news items between read / unread,
 - mark sources and groups of sources as read,
-- edit sources,
-- delete sources,
+- add, edit and delete sources,
 - and, of course open news items to your browser :-)

 ### The goal

-The goal for termrea is to have its own feed fetching and source manipulation mechanisms.
+The goal for termrea is to have its own feed fetching mechanism.
 The other shared aspects (the configuration file and the database), I think are okay and I like the
 idea of the applications being somewhat interchangeable.